mupplelabs/isilon_papi_s3_boto/README.md

 <div class="cell markdown">

-# Python with BOTO3 and OneFS Platform API for S3 Failover
+# Python with BOTO3 and OneFS Platform API for S3 self serviced access and failover

 </div>